Frequently Asked Questions

 • Can I use E-Filing?

 • It is mandatory for attorneys and representatives to use the CM/ECF Electronic Filing System.
-Please fill out the E-Filing Registration form found on the Court Forms page.
+Please fill out the E-Filing Registration form (Form E-1) found on the Court Forms page.

 • Why would I file an appeal with this Court?